idaholab/moose/framework/doc/content/syntax/VectorPostprocessors/index.md

 This tells MOOSE that the data is already replicated and there is no need to broadcast it if another object is asking for it to be broadcast.

+## TimeData

+The `time_data` parameter produces an additional CSV file containing just the real time and the corresponding time step for any VectorPostprocessor output information.
+This file may be useful in producing animations or your simulation results.

 # VectorPostprocessor List

 !syntax list /VectorPostprocessors objects=True actions=False subsystems=False